 The body uses sugar to keep its vital organs functioning normally, but the key is balance.
 To keep cancer at bay, the American Heart Association recommends women have no more than six teaspoons of sugar per day, and men should have no more than nine.
 Many processed foods contain a large amount of sugar.
 Avoiding processed meats, soda, and refined sugars can keep blood sugar levels from spiking.
 There’s much to be learned about what causes cancer, but one thing is for sure—avoiding excess sugar is a healthy choice.

 If your loved one needs help maintaining a healthy diet, a home caregiver can be a wonderful asset.
 In Harrisburg, in-home care providers can benefit aging adults in a variety of ways.
-From cooking nutritious meals to offering timely medication reminders, the dedicated caregivers at Home Care Assistance are available to help your elderly loved one 24 hours a day, 7 days a week.
+From cooking nutritious meals to offering timely medication reminders, the dedicated caregivers at Home Care are available to help your elderly loved one 24 hours a day, 7 days a week.

 The glycemic index measures the effects of certain carbohydrates on blood sugar levels.
 It’s a way to distinguish between good and bad carbs and keep blood sugar levels steady.
 The glycemic index puts a number on how fast the body converts carbs into glucose.
 Using this tool when grocery shopping or preparing meals is one way people can maintain healthier blood sugar levels.